Ecwid/ecwid-api-docs/includes/_shipping_api.md

 When merchant is in the settings tab of your app, your code can create and modify the merchant settings using the **Application storage** feature.
 It's a simple `key:value` storage, which can serve you as an app database.
 For your convenience, you can access it [via Javascript](#javascript-storage-api) (client-side) or [Ecwid REST API](#rest-storage-api) (server-side).

-Once the settings are saved there, Ecwid will send them in a request to your application alongside order details when customer is at checkout stage.
+Once the settings are saved there, Ecwid will send them in a **POST request** to your application alongside order details when customer is at checkout stage.
 The request will contain **all data** from your application storage, including public and other keys that were specified.

 You can use the `public` key of the application storage to save data for accessing in the storefront.
 More details on how to handle such data: [Public application config](#public-application-config).